dflook/python-minifier/docs/source/transforms/remove_object_base.rst

 ==================

 In Python 3 all classes implicitly inherit from ``object``.
 This transform removes ``object`` from the base class list of all classes.
-This transform does nothing on Python 2.
+This transform is only applied if the target Python version is 3.0 or higher.

 This transform is always safe to use and enabled by default.